 The Day in Detail:

 Mrs. C says: You might only have one tree to decorate.
 You might have done it long before now, especially if your preference is an artificial tree.
-You may have done like thousands of others and trimmed the tree last weekend.
+You may have done like thousands of others and trimmed the tree on December 1.
 But if you like to allow your aromatic pine to acclimatise in the garage or shed, getting it slowly used to a move to the warm in doors, perhaps now is the time to bring it into the house, unleash your creativity and indulge in the goose-pimply joy that it is to decorate one’s festive evergreen.

 Ed Elf: I’m thinking of a theme this year based solely on chocolate.
 Well, it is Christmas.

-Mrs. C: This year more than ever, sadly.
-After that’s done, you might want to scrutinise the lists you made at the very start of the calendar.
+Mrs. C: After that’s done, you might want to scrutinise the lists you made at the very start of the calendar.
 How are you doing?
 Much left to accomplish?
 Have you forgotten something?
 Do like Father Christmas and check that list twice to make sure there are no oversights.

 Ed Elf: If you find you’re pretty much covered to this point, rest up after making your food donation, sit back and enjoy a Christmas book or magazine with a warm beverage in the glow of the tree lights.
 You’re on track for the big day, you deserve a few hours of peace.
 Now, aren’t you happy you followed our countdown calendar?

-- If you haven’t already, decorate your real Christmas tree and enjoy every last second of it.
+- If you haven’t already, decorate your Christmas fir tree and enjoy every last second of it.

 - Check your Christmas lists for potential oversights.

 - Donate food or money to a food bank charity.